-There are currently several PhD positions open for application with a deadline of December 1, 2016.
+There will be several PhD positions open for application with a deadline of December 1, 2021.
 For details of the application procedure see this page.
 The positions are available in all the research areas in which the Observatory is active.
-This page gives a broad overview of possible research projects .
+This page will give a broad overview of possible research projects .
 However, research in different areas is possible and not all projects that might be offered are listed.
-The faculty research interests and the general overview of the research at the Observatory provide more background information.
+The faculty research interests provides more background information.

 When do the first massive galaxies in the universe build up their mass?
 Addressing this question has not been easy due to the lack of sensitive spectroscopy and mid-IR photometry for galaxies in the first billion years of the universe.
 Fortunately, thanks to the launch of the James Webb Space Telescope (JWST) and several ambitious on-going observing programs with the Atacama Large Millimeter Array (ALMA), we are on the brink of a revolution in our understanding of early build-up of massive galaxies.
 One of the most important of these observing programs is an on-going ALMA Cycle-7 Large Program Leiden University is leading to identify especially massive interstellar medium (ISM) reservoirs in the first 850 Myr of the Universe.
 Already >25 such ISM reservoirs have been identified from this program and its pilots, more than quadrupling numbers from prior programs.
 As exciting as these results are, the bulk of the science will come from a suite of follow-up observations from ALMA, JWST, the Jansky Very Large Array, Keck, and the Very Large Telescope.
 These data will allow for the first significant characterization of the mass build-up in massive galaxies in the early Universe, while probing obscured star formation rates, gas motions, merger rates, and physical conditions.
 We have an opening for a PhD student to take a leading role in the analysis of this exciting data set.